 - Ohio Revised Code Section 2125.02 generally limits the wrongful death statute of limitations to two years from the date of a fatally injured loved one’s demise.

 Our team works hard to make sure your case meets all important deadlines and that you can take your case to court if an appropriate settlement offer is not forthcoming.
-If you do not file your potential lawsuit on time, the at-fault driver or their insurance will ask to have your case dismissed.
+If you do not file your potential lawsuit on time, the at-fault driver or their insurer will ask to have your case dismissed.
 If you miss the statute, a dismissal is likely, which will leave you with no way to compel compensation.

 Do I Sue the At-Fault Driver or Their Insurance Company?